Flag of Canada: Alternative flags

 As a symbol of the nation's membership in the Commonwealth of Nations and allegiance to the Crown, the Royal Union Flag is an official Canadian flag and is flown on certain occasions.
 Regulations require federal installations to fly the Royal Union Flag beside the national flag when physically possible, using a second flagpole, on the following days: Commonwealth Day (the second Monday in March), Victoria Day (the same date as the Canadian sovereign's official birthday), and the anniversary of the Statute of Westminster (December 11).
 The Royal Union Flag can also be flown at the National War Memorial or at other locations during ceremonies that honour Canadian involvement with forces of other Commonwealth nations during times of war.
 The national flag always precedes the Royal Union Flag, with the former occupying the place of honour.

 The Royal Union Flag is also part of the provincial flags of Ontario and Manitoba, forming the canton of these flags; a stylized version is used on the flag of British Columbia and the flag of Newfoundland and Labrador.
-Several of the provincial lieutenant governors formerly used a modified union flag as their personal standard, but the Lieutenant Governor of Nova Scotia is the only one who retains this design.
+Several of the provincial lieutenant governors formerly used a modified union flag as their flags of office.
+The last to abolish this design was the lieutenant governor of Nova Scotia in 2024.

+The sovereign's flag for Canada (banner of arms) is an official flag introduced May 6, 2023, and first flown at Government House, Halifax, that day.

-The Red Ensign is occasionally still used as well, including official use at some ceremonies.
+The Red Ensign is occasionally still used, including official use at some ceremonies.
 It was flown at the commemorations of the Battle of Vimy Ridge in 2007.
-This decision elicited criticism from those who believe it should not be given equal status to the Canadian flag and received praise from people who believe that it is important to retain the ties to Canada's past.
+This decision elicited criticism from those who believed it should not have been given equal status to the Canadian flag and received praise from people who believed that it was important to retain the ties to Canada's past.
 The Royal Union Flag and Red Ensign are still flown in Canada by veterans' groups and others who continue to stress the importance of Canada's British heritage and the Commonwealth connection.

 In Quebec, the provincial flag (a white cross on a field of blue with four fleurs-de-lis) can be considered a national flag along with the Maple Leaf flag, as is the Acadian flag in the Acadian regions of the Maritime provinces.
+Public display of Canadian flags is rare in Quebec, with most Quebecers preferring to fly the flag of Quebec instead.
+Display of the flag is also contentious, with the Quebec provincial government ordering that the Quebec flag be given seniority over the Canadian one in the province, and many Quebec government facilities, such as the Quebec City Hall, the headquarters of the Sûreté du Québec and SAAQ, and the Quebec Parliament, refusing to fly the Canadian flag at all.